 At Skydive New England, we offer AFF first jump course which includes practice sessions, tips & instructions.
 AFF training begins with a six-hour ground school.
 Because the student will be wearing their own parachute and experiencing free fall, the training is comprehensive and covers aircraft safety, free fall body position, emergency procedures and landing procedures.
 Weather permitting, the first jump is usually made after the ground school has been completed.

 Below is an example of what the first jump looks like.
 The terms highlighted during the video are the skill objectives for Jump #1 or Category A and are taught during the ground school.

 The AFF program is comprised of 8 training jumps with each jump progressively adding to the new skydiver’s skill set.
 As you will learn, skydiving is much more than simply falling.
-The program will teach different control inputs for flight which include:
+The program will teach different control inputs for the flight which include:

 - controlled turns in free fall

 - moving forwards and backward in free fall

 - tracking (flying across the sky)